 In order to receive the stipulation “Graduate Credit” on the Spanish Studies transcript, students must be currently enrolled in a graduate program, which must approve the transfer of graduate credit.
 Students must complete all coursework at a distinguished level, and submit a research paper of 12-20 pages on a topic selected in consultation with the professor of the course.
 There is an additional fee of $60 per credit, to be paid to the U.S. office of Spanish Studies Abroad by the final payment deadline.
 The request for graduate credit must be received and approved in the U.S. office of Spanish Studies Abroad before the student attends the program.
 Graduate credit is available ONLY during our Seville Summer Program for specific courses annotated on the summer course list.

+It depends on the program.
+Each program will list the GPA and language requirements.
 In reflection of Spanish Studies’s dedication to academic excellence, we require that students have a minimum 3.0 GPA in Spanish coursework.
 Other pre-requisites (i.e previous coursework, required credits) differ according to each program and course level to which you are applying.

 Yes.
 It is worth keeping in mind that other portions of the application are taken into consideration when reviewing an application for acceptance, so a Spanish GPA slightly below a 3.0 does not exclude you from consideration.

 To travel abroad, you need a passport valid for six months after your program end date.
 If you do not have a valid passport, you must apply for one immediately.
-It can take up to eight weeks to receive your passport, so apply for it right away.
+It can take up to six weeks to receive your passport, so apply for it right away.
 If the start of your program is less than 90 days away, you will have to pay for expedited service.

 Yes.
 Spanish Studies Abroad offers a limited number of opportunities to undertake a combined internship and study program.
 This option provides you with an excellent opportunity to take advantage of your stay by accepting a unique learning challenge.
 You gain work experience and explore a particular field from the viewpoint of another culture.
 See Internships for details.